-5.39.3.1.3 Superficial basal cell carcinoma (imiquimod 5% cream)
+5.39.3.1.3 Superficial basal cell carcinoma

-Phase III studies^[16] demonstrate that the recommended imiquimod regimen for primary superficial BCC (application five times per week for 6 weeks) results in a histological clearance rate of 82%.
+Phase III studies^[15] demonstrate that the recommended imiquimod regimen for primary superficial BCC (application five times per week for 6 weeks) results in a histological clearance rate of 82%.

 Skin biopsy to confirm the diagnosis is highly recommended.
 Histological confirmation of the diagnosis before treatment is a requirement for Pharmaceutical Benefits Scheme (PBS) reimbursement.